 Structuring a story for your infographic

-For this purpose, we borrowed a couple of excerpts and notes from various figures in the industry who are well-known for their presentations.
+As with storytelling, the beginning is important.
+Begin your infographic in a compelling manner and end it with a conclusion that lingers in the mind.
+For this purpose, we borrowed a couple of excerpts and notes from various figures in the industry who are well-known for their story telling.

 There are several ways to position your information.
 There are several examples we have given below:

-A) Typical.
 Open the infographic with an introduction – a big picture and then elaborate 4 points that support your premise and end it with a conclusion with statistics.
-For example,

-D) Process flow where one thing leads to another.
-Great to explain how things work in a step by step manner.
+Showing how one thing leads to another.
+This is great for explaining how things work in a step by step manner.

 Looking for more ideas how to structure your data?
 Take a look at 8 types of infographics: which one is right for you?

 Similar to the title, write a compelling conclusion to close the case.
-Note that as an infographic is supposed to be interactive, if you have a thought provoking question to end your infographic, that can also be a good way.
+As an infographic is supposed to be interactive, a thought provoking question could be a good way to end your infographic.

 Taken from Kissmetrics: Raising the conversion rates on your web pages is easy when you understand which insights you need.
 And since there are six of them, you should have plenty of information to make wise decisions that matches user and web page goals.
 What tools and insights do you use to lower your bounce rates and increase conversion on your web pages?